backstage/backstage/plugins/home/api-report.md

 // Warnings were encountered during analysis:
 //
-// src/extensions.d.ts:19:5 - (ae-forgotten-export) The symbol "Component" needs to be exported by the entry point index.d.ts
+// src/extensions.d.ts:16:5 - (ae-forgotten-export) The symbol "ComponentParts" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)
 ```